realmayus/EasyRoles/README.md

 **Invite Link**: [\<Click here to invite me\>](https://discord.com/api/oauth2/authorize?client_id=710438395830206485&permissions=8&scope=bot)

-(EasyRoles needs Administrator privileges. **It only works if** the role it should give a user is **below EasyRoles's role** (i.e. EasyRoles' role must be above the roles you want to offer your members))
+(EasyRoles needs Administrator privileges. **It only works if** the role it should give a user is **below EasyRoles's role** (i.e. EasyRoles's role must be above the roles you want to offer your members))

 ## How to use / Commands
 EasyRoles' commands have the prefix `::` by default.